kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

     ...
 ```

-In this example, the `putAnimal` method in `CatShelter` overrides the parents
+In this example, the `putAnimal` method in `CatShelter` overrides the parent
 method.
 There is no `@Override` annotation to prevent the error discussed
 in the Java section.

 Overloading is always given, i.e. the lack of type annotations forbids
-overloading methods, since there is no way to know which arguments types
+overloading methods since there is no way to know which arguments types
 you are passing to the function.
-If you overide a function by passing
+If you override a function by passing
 more arguments, the first function is actually deleted and not available anymore.
 Example: